deephdc/deep-docs/source/user/quickstart.rst

 * Include `rclone <https://rclone.org/install/>`_ installation in your Dockerfile (see :doc:`rclone howto <howto/rclone>`)
 * Include call to rclone in your code (see :doc:`rclone howto <howto/rclone>`)

-In order to submit your job to DEEP Infrastructures one has to create TOSCA YAML file, for some examples, please, see `here <https://github.com/indigo-dc/tosca-templates/tree/master/deep-oc>`_.
+In order to submit your job to DEEP Pilot Infrastructure one has to create TOSCA YAML file, for some examples, please, see `here <https://github.com/indigo-dc/tosca-templates/tree/master/deep-oc>`_.

 The submission is then done via::